Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Neutrino EM Interaction Rate

 The two contributions in the cross section exhibit quite different dependencies in the electron recoil energy $E_r$, as illustrated in \cref{fig:rates} top left panel for an incoming neutrino beam with $1~\tev$ energy.
 The signal cross section associated with the neutrino magnetic moment exceeds the SM background in the range,

 This leads to an increase in the elastic neutrino-electron events above the SM predicted value at low values of $E_r$.
 This can be seen as arising from the $1/E_r$ term in the BSM cross section expression.
-The lines for $\nu_e$ and $\nu_{\mu,\tau}$ look different due to the additional diagram coming from the W boson exchange that is only present for $\nu_e$.
+The lines for $\nu_e$ and $\nu_{\mu,\tau}$ differ due to the additional diagram from the W boson exchange, which is only present for $\nu_e$.

 Given the neutrino flux at the FPF, the electron recoil energy spectrum at FLArE and FASER$\nu$2 detectors can be calculated. \cref{fig:rates} top right panel shows the total expected event rate for a benchmark value of $\mu_{\nu_{\ell}}=10^{-8}~\mu_B$ for all three flavors at FLArE, as well as the SM event rate.
 The three flavors of neutrinos have different fluxes at FPF, resulting in distinct predictions for the event spectrum.
 The excess events in the low recoil energy bins serve as an experimental signature to look for neutrino magnetic moment.